mibur1/psy112/book/2_models/5_LDA_QDA.md

 **Step 3: Derive the Discriminant Function**

-We then substitute the multivariate Gaussian density into the log expression, expand the quadratic form, and remove terms independent of the class $k$.
+We can then perform some linear algebra (substitute the multivariate Gaussian density into the log expression, expand the quadratic form, and remove terms independent of the class $k$; see [James et al. (ISLR) Chapter 4.4](https://www.statlearning.com/) if you are interested in the details).
 This will then result in the discriminant function $\delta_k(X)$:

 $$
 \delta_k(X) = X^T \Sigma^{-1} \mu_k - \frac{1}{2} \mu_k^T \Sigma^{-1} \mu_k + \log(\pi_k)